webhintio/hint/packages/utils/README.md

 * `get`: Get the value from the config store.
 * `set`: Set a value in the config store.

+### contentType

+* `determineMediaTypeBasedOnFileExtension`: Get a mime-type associated with the specified file extension.
+* `determineMediaTypeBasedOnFileName`: Get a mime-type associated with the specified filename.
+* `determineMediaTypeForScript`: Check if the provided mime-type is a recognized mime-type for JavaScript, returning the recommended mime-type if so, `null` otherwise.
+* `getContentTypeData`: Try to determine the correct mime-type for a response.
+* `getFileExtension`: Try to determine a resource's file extension.
+* `getType`: Returns the group to which the mediaType belongs to.
+E.g.:
+  `image`, `font`, `script`, `css`, `html`, `manifest`, `xml` or `unkown`.
+* `isTextMediaType`: Check if a mime-type represents a text-based resource.

 ### fs

 * `cwd`: Returns the current working directory.
 Same as `process.cwd()`.